lejianwen/rustdesk-api/README_EN.md

   report-caller: true
 ```

+### Environment Variables
-* Environment variables, with the prefix `RUSTDESK_API_RUSTDESK_PERSONAL`, will override the settings in the
+The prefix for variable names is `RUSTDESK_API`.
+If environment variables exist, they will override the configurations in the configuration file.
-  configuration file if
-  present.

 | Variable Name                      | Description                                               | Example                        |
 |------------------------------------|-----------------------------------------------------------|--------------------------------|